IBM/raft-fabric-sample/README.md

 network still works as expected.

 As we have learned - raft needs a quorum (or a majority) of the nodes to be operational for the algorithm to work.
-In this case, we have five nodes, so at least three of the nodes will be up.
+In this case, we have five nodes, so we need **at least** three of the nodes will be up (3/5).
 In the first gif, we will first stop node number 4.
 We will use the following command to do so:

 ```
 server$ docker container stop orderer4.example.com
 ```
+We then submit a `createCar` transaction to the network, and will see the transaction still goes through since four out of the five (4/5) nodes are still operating.
+As a result, **CAR15** is created.

 ![stopNode4](https://user-images.githubusercontent.com/10428517/71500886-de7a3380-281b-11ea-9843-1d47ba64b2c8.gif)

-We will see the transaction still goes through since four out of the five (4/5) nodes are still operating.
-As a result, **CAR15** is created.

 Similarly, we will stop node number 5.
 Again, since three out of five (3/5) of the nodes are still operating, all will work as expected.
 As a result, **CAR16** is created.